 “If the judgement had gone the other way, a gay baker could have been forced by law to accede to requests to decorate cakes with messages opposing LGBT+ equality.”

-Though he might not know it, what Tatchell is riffing off here is Jesus speaking in Matthew 7:1-2 where He warns against judging others by standards we wouldn’t want applied to ourselves.
-That might even be the message a Christian should get cake-printed from the nearest gay bakery: “Do not judge, or you too will be judged.
-For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”
+What Tatchell was echoing here (however unintentional) was Jesus’ warning against judging others by standards we wouldn’t want applied to ourselves (Matt.
+7:1-2).
+That might even be the message a Christian should get cake-printed from the nearest gay bakery: “Do not judge… for in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”

 As with Lorie Smith’s battle, this was been defended as a matter of free speech.
 It is that, most certainly.
 But what has largely been lost is how the decision affirmed Ashers Bakery’s right not to harm others.
 That is the more important battle, in part because it is the fight we’ll be fighting alone.

 Even an LGBT activist may, in his own self-interest, defend a Christian’s right to free speech.
 But what only Christians will defend is God’s Truth that gay “marriage” is harmful, and, thus, so too is its celebration.
 It’s one thing to fight for a right to free speech, and quite another to exercise that freedom to explain that the reason we don’t want to bake the cake or make the website is because we don’t want to hurt homosexuals by promoting a sinful lifestyle that separates them from their Savior.
 That’s a message no LGBT activist is ever going to speak.
 But is a message that desperately needs to be heard more often, and more clearly.
 It’s also a message that’ll require even more courage.